jefelewis/fbi-crime-data-rest-api-to-graphql/README.md

 *  [Example GraphQL Queries](#example-graphql-queries)

 ## About the Data
-The data comes direction from the Federal Bureau of Investigation's REST API.
+The data comes directly from the Federal Bureau of Investigation's REST API.
 A summary of endpoints and documentation can be found here: https://crime-data-explorer.fr.cloud.gov/api

 ## Using the GraphQL API
 npm run server